Market

 iv.

-funds (which are material either individually or in the aggregate) have been received
+(which are material either individually or in the aggregate) have been received by the Company

-by the Company from any person or entity, including foreign entity ("Funding Parties"),
+from any person or entity, including foreign entity ("Funding Parties"), with the understanding,

-in the circumstances, nothing has come to our notice that has caused us to believe
+the circumstances, nothing has come to our notice that has caused us to believe that the

-that the representations under sub-clause (a) and (b) above, contain any material
+representations under sub-clause (a) and (b) above, contain any material misstatement.

 For Rajani & Co.